Who’s shaping the future of payments?

 3. The future of payments will have many players

 The panellists believed that the future of payments will look significantly different and be shaped by many different players.
 Both regulators and private sector interests would play important roles.
 They discussed that one of the key challenges for the industry will be how to keep the big tech players e.g. Facebook or Google from completely dominating domestic payments spaces.

 It was important to ensure smaller players survive, as they had the experience and expertise for local markets, and this was an area that regulation, including the opening up of consumer data, could help with as it has done in Australia and the UK.
 What they saw in Australia, which was already a heavily contactless market, was a switch from digital card to wallet.
 So even though the Australian market did not initially see the need for QR codes, that has now changed.

 The panel also discussed how the best solution to sub-scale markets would be to find ways to allow more competition.
 Digital currency could allow this in some ways, which is why regulators are cautiously moving into this new scene.
 The panel wrapped up by talking about how open banking was no longer enough, and open finance, banking as a service and embedded finance, is where the industry has to go next.
 The organising principle for these changes should be financial health and wellbeing.

 Thank you to our speakers and sponsors

-We want to again thank our keynote speaker Dave and panellists John, Maxine and Andy for their time and sharing their expertise with the industry.
-And thank you to our event sponsors: Session 1 Sponsor FIS, Session 2 Sponsor Buddle Finlay and Series Supporter Sponsors SWIFT, Middleware Group and Westpac.
+Thank you again to our keynote speaker Melissa and panellists Soumya, Tom and Ivana and Mac for their time and sharing their expertise and insights with the industry.
+And thank you to all our sponsors of The Hub Series 2021: Session 1 Sponsor FIS, Session 2 Sponsor Buddle Finlay, Session 3 Sponsor Tax Management NZ and Series Supporter Sponsors SWIFT, Middleware Group and Westpac.